awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 We recommend that you update one minor version at a time\.
 For example, if your current minor version is `1.9` and you want to update to `1.11`, you should update to the latest patch version of `1.10` first, then update to the latest patch version of `1.11`\.

-You can update the Amazon VPC CNI plugin for Kubernetes add\-on on your `1.18` or later cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.
+You can update the Amazon VPC CNI plugin for Kubernetes add\-on on to your cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.

 ------
 #### [ eksctl ]